feldroop/genedex/ROADMAP.md

 # Possible Future Extensions and Improvements (roughly in order of priority):

+I'm not sure how much I will be able to work on this in the future, so nothing is guaranteed.

 ### High priority: index for single texts

 - more flexible alphabet API